 By the 1950s, the Town House above had become a shoe shop and its owners, The Pool family, were the last private keyholders of Royston Cave.
-The cave was Grade I listed by English Heritage in 1964 and leased from the then owners by Royston Urban District Council, who installed railings and electric lighting.
+In 1964, the cave was leased from the then owners by Royston Urban District Council, who installed railings and electric lighting.
 In 1969 management was instructed to Royston and District Local History Society who oversaw the cave’s operation and provision of guides.

 Cave Entrance Building